Hidden disabilities & the constant judgement

 I myself still get judged when I pull into a Blue Badge parking bay.
 I get glared at and see the onlookers muttering away in disapproval.
 My response?
 Glare back and drop my wheelchair out the car door.

 Their heads soon drop and they make a prompt getaway if they can.
-I’m used to it, but should I be?
+I’m used to it but, should I be?
+Of course not.

 People are too quick to assume than young means healthy and able bodied means not disabled.
-These people have no idea.
+This is an outdated outlook Jacob Rees-Mogg would be proud of.

 Judge, Jury & Executioner